atheck/react-elmish/README.md

     ```ts
     ...
-    case "Error":
+    case "error":
-        return Elm.handleError(msg.error);
+        return handleError(msg.error);
     ...
     ```

 The **handleError** function then calls your error handling middleware.

-## Dispatch commands in the update function
+## Dispatch commands in the update map or update function

-In addition to modifying the model, you can dispatch new commands in the **update** function.
+In addition to modifying the model, you can dispatch new commands here.

 To do so, you can call one of the functions in the `cmd` object: